-- 2 lbs chicken breasts, skinless & boneless
+- 2 lbs chicken breasts skinless & boneless

-- 1/2 cup blue cheese, crumbled
+- 1/2 cup cubed cream cheese or crumbled blue cheese

-- Avocado oil, for frying
+- Oil for frying

 - Slow Cooker: Preheat large skillet on medium heat and swirl oil to coat.
 Add garlic, onion, carrots and celery; sauté for 5 minutes, stirring occasionally.

 - Add chicken breasts and push on them to sink in.
 Cover and cook on Low for 8 hours or on High for 4 hours.

 - To release the pressure, do quick release by turning pressure valve to Venting position until float valve drops down.

-Store: Refrigerate in an airtight container for up to 5 days.
+- Store: Refrigerate in an airtight container for up to 5 days.

-Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
+- Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
 Thaw on a stovetop covered on low.

-Chicken thighs would be great as they are more fatty.
+- Chicken thighs would be great as they are more fatty.